flutter/website/src/platform-integration/web/initialization.md

 </div>

-## Example: Customizing User Configuration Based on URL Query Parameters
+## Example: Customizing Flutter Configuration Based on URL Query Parameters

 In some cases, one might want to allow the user to force the use of the CanvasKit by providing a query parameter called `?force_canvaskit=true` in the